Robust utility maximisation under proportional transaction costs for c\`adl\`ag price processes

 As already explained in \citet{chau2019}, most of the literature typically parameterises model uncertainty by a family $\mathbb{P}$ of probability measures that are given on some underlying canonical probability space (see, e.g.,~\citet{biagini2017}, \citet{lin2021} and \citet{neufeld2018}).
 This means that the dynamics of the risky asset is given by a fixed process and model uncertainty is described by a family of different distributions of this process.
+The discrete-time case with unbounded utility functions defined on $(0,\infty)$ has been solved in \citet{blanchard2018}.
+In the context of transaction costs, the discrete-time case with transaction costs and exponential utility preferences has been treated in \citet*{deng2020}.
 For diffusion models, drift uncertainty can be modelled by considering a family of absolutely continuous measures that are dominated by a single measure $P^{\ast}$ (see e.g., \citet{quenez2004} and \citet{schied2006}), while the case of volatility uncertainty requires an uncountable family of singular measures (see e.g., \citet{denis2013}).